mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ### 2. Search

-Check the API according to the snippet below to see if the report generation is ready:
+Check the API according to the snippet below to see if the report creation is ready:

 [[[
 ```curl